joshmurr/js_3d_engine/README.md

 ## Render

 The `render` class does a lot.
 It initialises by creating a Projection and a View matrix based on the screen aspect ratio and the camera defined at the start (these are better described and explained in the resources below.
 It took me a long time to actually get this working and I'm still not convinced it's quite right).
 These matrices get multiplied by the model matrix and finally manipulate the mesh vertices creating a homogenous coordinate which gets converted to a screen coordinate which the canvas uses to draw things on the screen!
 Simple!
 Of course it was not that simple when building from the ground up.
 The aforementioned column-major VS row-major notation AND/OR storage methods made reading many different books and online resources doubly confusing, and also makes you doubt your own implementation when things don't work.
-[This](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector) article on [Scratchapixel](https://www.scratchapixel.com/) was great and simplifying that.
+[This](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector) article on [Scratchapixel](https://www.scratchapixel.com/) was great at simplifying that.

 The render loop has different style layers (faces, wireframe, points, etc.) which can be turned on or off in the GUI.
 Each style is evaluated in sequence to maintain the correct back to front drawing wherever possible.
 All vertices are transformed by the MVP matrix intially and stored in and array `_transformed_normals`.
 The first grouping of style are those which are drawn based on the face index: faces, wireframe, the face IDs and the face normal lines.
 Each of these styles drawn based on the face (grouping of 3 or 4 vertices) which is referenced from the `sorted_indices` array.
 The next group of style are based on other arrays (points, dual graph, spanning tree) and so are rendered in individual loops of their own.